Eudossodicnido/Analysis-on-bike-sharing-data/README.md

 The privacy of the riders is safeguard as there are no IDs and it's not possible to identify the riders.

 ## 3. Process
+I will use SQL Server to (which makes importing csv and excel files easy) clean the data and make them ready for analysis.
+Data consists of different csv files.
+They contain 13 columns related to bike trips such as starting and ending stations, memebrship status, etc.
+Before importing files into SQL Server, I made sure that data are generally consistent.
+There however some inconsistencies: departure and arrival data
 Several blanks, replaced with null (which appear from march), several strange times and tests

 ## 4. Analyze